 A properly built study has four phases.

 Phase 1: Documentation review.
 The cost segregation firm pulls everything available on the property.
 Construction records if it was newly built.
 Architect drawings.
 Purchase contracts.
 Property tax records.
 Appraisals.
+If the property was acquired rather than built, the firm pulls whatever construction documentation exists for the original construction.

 The IRS preferred methodologies (Approaches 1 and 2 in Publication 5653) both require this engineering analysis.
 Studies that skip proper engineering analysis and rely on cursory document review or software estimates are running a weaker methodology that does not hold up as well in audit.